geekyharsh05/geekyharsh05/README.md

 ### Hi there 👋
-### I am Harsh Vardhan Pandey.
-I am a tech enthusiast and a beginner in the world of programming.
+### I am Harsh Vardhan Pandey, a tech enthusiast and a beginner in the world of programming.
 - 🌱 I’m currently learning Java.
 - 😄 Pronouns: he/him